Effective surjectivity of Galois representations of products of elliptic curves over function fields

 \section{An isogeny degree bound}

+As in Section \ref{background_section}, let $C$ be a smooth, projective, and geometrically integral curve of genus $g$ over a perfect field $k$ of characteristic $p := \textnormal{char}(k) \geq 0$, and consider the function field $K = K(C)$.

 The following statement, providing an upper bound on the order of a $G_K$-stable subgroup of an elliptic curve over $K$ in terms of just the genus of $K$, is \cite[Proposition 6.5]{GP22}.
-This comes from a clever observation that, in the function field setting, a $K$-rational point on the modular curve $X_0(d)$ induces a morphism $C \to X_0(d)$ from our smooth model $C$ of $K$ to $X_0(d)$ over the constant field $k$. \begin{lemma} Let $E$ be a non-isotrivial elliptic curve over $K$.
-Let $H \subseteq E$ be a cyclic, $G_K$-stable subgroup of order $d$.
+It is deduced from a clever observation that, in the function field setting, a $K$-rational point on the modular curve $X_0(d)$ induces a morphism $C \to X_0(d)$ from our smooth model $C$ of $K$ to $X_0(d)$ over the constant field $k$. \begin{lemma} Let $K$ be a function field of arbitrary characteristic and genus $g$, let $E$ be a non-isotrivial elliptic curve over $K$, and let $H \subseteq E$ be a cyclic, $G_K$-stable subgroup of order $d$.
 If $d$ is coprime to $\textnormal{char}(K)$, then

 \end{lemma}

 In their work, Griffon--Pazuki use \cref{genus_bound} to obtain the following degree bounds for biseparable isogenies of elliptic curves over function fields.